Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 \subsection{Modular transformations}

 It was noted above that with the quasi-characters being labelled by $c=24M+j$, the $M=0$ member of each series is in the MMS family \cite{Mathur:1988na}.
-It has $c=j$ and the modular $S$ matrix corresponding to it was identified in \cite{Mathur:1988gt}.
-We have: \be
+This member has $c=j$ and its modular $S$ matrix was identified in \cite{Mathur:1988gt}: \be

 \ee In the first two lines, the given $S$-matrix is real, symmetric and unitary (hence it squares to 1).
 In the remaining two lines it is real but neither symmetric nor unitary, but still squares to 1.
 In the latter two cases it is not the true $S$-matrix.
 As explained in \cite{Mathur:1988gt}, in these cases one has more than two primary fields (hence they correspond to rank $>2$ MTC).
 In fact the $\mA_2, \mE_6$ series have three primaries, with two of them corresponding to complex conjugates of each other and thus having the same character, while the $\mD_4$ series has four primaries of which three (the $8_{\rm v},8_{\rm c},8_{\rm s}$ representations of $\mD_4$) are related by triality and thus have the same character.
 Thus the true $S$-matrices should have rank 3 and 4 respectively.
 The ones listed above then follow by ``collapsing'' the rows and columns corresponding to the same characters.
 The true $S$-matrices for these cases were constructed in \cite{Mathur:1988gt}.
 They coincide with the known $S$-matrices for the corresponding MTC \cite{Rowell2009}, however we do not need them as the collapsed matrices are sufficient for our purpose here.